 If for some reason you don’t want to install via pip, then you can download the repository and run the code like this:

 python3 path-to-xenoGI-github-repository/xenoGI-runner.py params.py runAll

-(In this case you will have to make sure all the package dependencies are satisfied.)
+(In this case you will have to make sure all the python package dependencies are satisfied.)

 What the steps do

 - parseGenbank runs through the genbank files and produces input files that are used by subsequent code.
 This step pulls out every CDS feature that has a /translation tag.
 The fields that are recorded (if present) are locus_tag, protein_id, product (that is gene description), and chromosomal coordinates as well as the protein sequence.
 If the parameter dnaBasedGeneTrees is True, the DNA sequence for each gene is kept as well.

 - runBlast does an all vs. all protein blast of the genes in these strains.
 The number of processes it will run in parallel is specified by the numProcesses parameter in the parameter file.
 Before running a particular comparison, runBlast checks to see if the output file for that comparison already exists (e.g. from a previous run).
 If so it skips the comparison.